FREQUENTLY ASKED QUESTIONS

 Loss penalty = 3 × 0.04 × 0.660 = 0.079

-Career factor: The loss penalty scales down for longer careers.
+Career factor: Both loss and draw penalties scale down for longer careers.
 3 losses in 68 fights (career factor 0.66) is less punishing than 3 losses in 10 fights (career factor 0.95).

 2 Quality of Opposition (45% weight)